repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/volumes.rst

 authentication/authorization.

 ..
 Caution::
-    We don't recommend using the built-in RSTUF :ref:`guide/deployment/planning/deployment:Authentication/Authorization`.
+    Using the built-in RSTUF
+    :ref:`guide/deployment/planning/deployment:Authentication/Authorization` is not recommended.

 Share the persistent volume between all RSTUF API instances and mount it on the container's path ``/data``.